Sulfoxylic acid: Reactions

 The known sulfoxylate salts include cobalt sulfoxylate CoSO2·3H2O.
 This can dissolve in an ammoniacal solution.
-However cobalt sulfide will precipitate if sulfide is formed during a reaction.
+However, cobalt sulfide will precipitate if sulfide is formed during a reaction.

 Sulfoxylate in solution reacts with thiosulfate to form sulfides and sulfites.

 Sulfoxylate reduces nitrite to hydronitrite radical dianion NO_{2}•2−.
-This in turn reacts with water forming hydroxide ions and nitric oxide (NO).
+This, in turn, reacts with water, forming hydroxide ions and nitric oxide (NO).
 Nitric oxide and nitrous oxide N2O in turn are further reduced by sulfoxylate.

 When sulfoxylate reacts with hypochlorite, bromine or chlorine dioxide it forms hydrogen sulfite and sulfates.

 Dithionite is unstable in a pH 4 solution, decomposing to sulfoxylic acid and hydrogen sulfite.
-This sulfoxylic acid reacts with more dithionite to yield more hydrogen sulfite, and some kind of sulfur, and a small amount of thiosulfate.
+This sulfoxylic acid reacts with more dithionite to yield more hydrogen sulfite, some sulfur, and a small amount of thiosulfate.